-Re4Circular promotes the use of secondary raw materials (used garments/textile waste) by the textile-clothing-fashion industry, which are existing materials, in order to avoid the extraction and utilization of new natural resources for the production of new clothes.
+Re4Circular promotes the use of secondary raw materials (leftover fabrics/used clothes) by the textile-clothing-fashion industry, in order to avoid the extraction and use of verign resources for the production of new clothes.

 The number of natural resources used every year in the textile and fashion industry is massive!